aakashpothepalli/AakashPothepalli/README.md

 ## Hello 👋

 ### About me
-A student at MSRIT pursuing a degree in CS who likes learning new things :D
+A student pursuing a degree in CS who likes learning new things 💻🌐

 Currently a Core member of [GDSC-RIT](https://github.com/DSC-RIT)